-On December 6, 2019, the Company announced that it has completed its initial public offering (the "IPO") and listing on the TSX-V. The IPO consisted of the issuance of 20,000,000 units of the Company (the "Units") at a price of \$1.50 per Unit (the "Offering Price") for gross proceeds of \$30,000,000.
+On December 6, 2019, the Company completed its initial public offering (the "IPO") and the listing of the Common Shares and the Listed Warrants on the TSX-V. The IPO consisted of the issuance of 20,000,000 units of the Company (the "Units") at a price of \$1.50 per Unit (the "Offering Price") for gross proceeds of \$30,000,000.
 Each Unit is comprised of one Common Share and one Listed Warrant.
-Each Listed Warrant will entitle the holder thereof to purchase one Common Share of the Company at an exercise price of \$2.00 per share until December 6, 2024.
-URC's Common Shares and Listed Warrants are listed on the TSX-V under the symbol "URC" and "URC.WT".
+Each Listed Warrant was issued pursuant to the terms of a warrant indenture between the Company and Computershare Trust Company of Canada, as the warrant agent.
+Each Listed Warrant will entitle the holder thereof to purchase one Common Share of the Company at an exercise price of